casper-network/docs/source/docs/casper/developers/writing-onchain-code/simple-contract.md

 4) Create the contract.

-Use the [new_contract](https://docs.rs/casper-contract/latest/casper_contract/contract_api/storage/fn.new_contract.html) method to create the contract, with its named keys and entry points.
+Use the [new_contract](https://docs.rs/casper-contract/latest/casper_contract/contract_api/storage/fn.new_contract.html) method to create the contract with its named keys and entry points.
 This method creates the contract object and saves the access URef and the contract package hash in the caller's context.
 The execution engine automatically creates a contract package and assigns it a `contractPackageHash`.
 Then, it adds the contract to the package with a [`contractHash`](https://docs.rs/casper-types/latest/casper_types/contracts/struct.ContractHash.html).

 ```rust
     // Create a new contract package that can be upgraded.